thallada/miniflux-ai/README.md

 # Miniflux AI Summarizer

 This Cloudflare Workers tool automatically adds AI-generated summaries to articles in your Miniflux RSS reader.
-The summaries are generated using the OpenAI API and appended to articles in a user-friendly format.
+The summaries are generated using the Cloudflare AI API and appended to articles in a user-friendly format.

 ## Features